andrewnicolalde/AWS-Solutions-Architect-Notes/08-HA-Architecture/Autoscaling-Theory.md

-# Autoscaling Theory
+# EC2 Autoscaling Theory

+## Note

+The majority of the content in this lecture pertains specifically to **EC2** autoscaling.
+Various other AWS services such as DynamoDB, RDS and others have different forms of autoscaling not covered in this lecture.

 ## At a high level

-Autoscaling in AWS has 3 major organizational units.
+Autoscaling in EC2 has 3 major organizational units.

 * Groups - group of resources such as EC2 instances
 * Configuration Template - a launch configuration for EC2 instances (including AMI ID, instance type, key pair to be used, security groups and block device mapping.)